 Everyone can benefit from a VPN, but they’re particularly suitable for developers because you spend a great deal of time online and frequently work with sensitive data.
 Here are ten ways using one will give you peace of mind:

-- It’s an effective way to protect your own intellectual property, including proprietary code, custom designs and frameworks, apps and resources, from being stolen and used or sold by hackers.
+- It’s an effective way to protect your intellectual property, including proprietary code, custom designs and frameworks, apps, and resources from being stolen and used or sold by hackers.

 - It limits the risk of any client data you’re hosting being compromised, including their financial data, contact information, schematics, patents, and more.